YegorChevardin/design-patterns/Readme.md

 > internal state so that the object can be restored to that state later.
 It allows you to save and restore an object's
 > state without exposing the details of its implementation.

+### Observer

+> The Observer Pattern is a behavioral design pattern used in software engineering to establish a one-to-many dependency
+> relationship between objects so that when one object (the subject or observable) changes state, all its dependents (
+> observers) are notified and updated automatically.

 ###